In the beginning

 In celebration of my home lab hitting v1, I have decided to create this post to document my lab and the things I've learned and struggled with along the way.

-After all these years, my lab has served me well in teaching me what it meant to run bare metal at an enterprise level and has helped me to become a better engineer.
+After all these years, my lab has served me well in teaching me what it meant to run bare metal in production and has helped me to become a better engineer.
 It taught me about high availability architectures, containerization, low level OS concepts (I love ZFS), hardware failure modes and how to optimize software for hardware.

 Some services I run today